 For a quaint but comfortable stay, consider the Charlevoix House, a bed and breakfast situated in between Lakes Charlevoix and Michigan.
 The MacDougall House, a Victorian charmer built in 1893, is another terrific bed and breakfast option.

-If you’re traveling with a larger group or want to self-cater, there are a wide range of beach cottage rentals available on homesharing sites like Airbnb and Vrbo.
-No matter where you stay, plan to book far in advance for the busy summer season.
+If you’re traveling with a larger group or want to self-cater, there are a wide range of beach cottage rentals available on homesharing sites like Airbnb and

 What To Know Before You Go